Global eye health: Findings From the Lancet Global Health Commission

 The good news?
 More than 90 per cent of people with vision impairments have preventable or treatable problems, such as cataract, uncorrected refractive error, glaucoma, age-related macular degeneration and diabetic retinopathy.

 In many cases, highly cost-effective interventions such as cataract surgery or the provision of spectacles can make immediate and tangible differences to the lives of people on the margins.

 In 2021, The Lancet Global Health Commission released Global Eye Health: VISION Beyond 2020.
 This report draws on new and existing research in eye health from more than 70 experts from 25 countries.
 The report explores global development, economics, health care systems and the workforce to provide a range of recommendations to improve eye health for all.

 One of the core features of CBM’s work is its inclusive eye health programs and initiatives in developing countries, including strengthening existing national eye health systems and improving access to inclusive and comprehensive eye care services.

 CBM also supports people and communities to access sight-saving cataract surgery, which involves replacing a clouded eye lens with a clear, artificial lens that generally lasts a lifetime.
 Cataracts are the leading cause of blindness worldwide, yet affordable eye care and surgery is highly effective.

-The Lancet Global Health Commission estimates that vision impairment resulted in more than $410 billion in lost economic productivity last year alone, and that greater access to treatments for cataract and refractive errors would meet more than 90 per cent of current unmet needs.
+The Lancet Global Health Commission estimates that vision impairment resulted in more than $410 billion in lost economic productivity in 2020 alone, and that greater access to treatments for cataract and refractive errors would meet more than 90 per cent of current unmet needs.